 How to Get Snapchat in Cuba

-- Subscribe to a VPN from the list above
+- Subscribe to the best VPN for Cuba from the list above (I recommend using PureVPN)

 - Download and install it on your device